Links on Android Authority may earn us a commission. Learn more.

 Storage speeds are more important for certain applications than others.
 High-resolution video recording, for instance, can overwhelm most lower-end SD cards.
 Similarly, games and other intensive workloads can benefit from faster storage.

-Today, most high-end Android smartphones use UFS 3.1 storage.
+Today, most high-end Android smartphones use UFS 3.1 storage with UFS 4.0 on the way now too.
 However, you’ll also find some budget devices fitted with older UFS 2.1-spec memory.
 As for eMMC, the latest 5.1 version is commonly found on budget Chromebooks and Windows tablets like the Lenovo Duet 5.

 SSD vs HDD vs hybrid: Which drive is right for you?